w3f/polkadot-wiki/docs/learn/learn-staking.md

 need to resubmit their intention to validate and re-garner support from nominators.

 For more on chilling, see the [How to Chill][] page on this wiki.

-#### Slashing Across Eras

-There are 3 main difficulties to account for with slashing in NPoS:

-- A nominator can nominate multiple validators and be slashed via any of them.
-- Until slashed, stake is reused from era to era.
-Nominating with N coins for E eras in a row does not mean you have N\*E coins to be slashed - you've only ever had N.
-- Slashable offences can be found after the fact and out of order.

-To balance this, we only slash for the maximum slash a participant can receive in some time period, rather than the sum.
-This ensures protection from overslashing.
-Likewise, the time span over which maximum slashes are computed are finite and the validator is chilled with nominations withdrawn after a slashing event, as stated in the previous section.
-This prevents rage-quit attacks in which, once caught misbehaving, a participant deliberately misbehaves more because their slashing amount is already maxed out.

 ## Inflation